Getting started¶

 In addition to those standard features, the class has similar functionality to

-work with waves with arbritarty profile (e.g. Gaussian beam).
+work with waves with arbitrary profile (e.g. Gaussian beam).
 The configuration

-The interface for the calculations with arbritarty beams is similar to standard TMM:
+The interface for the calculations with arbitrary beams is similar to standard TMM:

 Calculation of reflection, transmission and absorption of beams (